nsidc/slackbotr/README.md

 ## Testing

 Set up a testing Slack Application (see "Configuration of Slack") for your workspace.
-Create an internal webhook to your testing channel.
-Set the environment variables used by `docker-compose.yml` and then bring up the stack with `docker-compose up -d`.
+Ensure that you have "installed" your application to your workspace!
+Set the environment variables needed by `docker-compose.yml` and then bring up the stack with `docker-compose up -d`.

 ## Usage

-Build your Slackbots as Python files in an independent directory, then mount them to `/slackbots` in this application's container.
-The app will analyze those files, looking for a specific interface (functions, classes, TBD; similar to how PyTest finds tests, this app finds bots).
+Build your Slackbots as Python files in an independent directory (not in this repo), then mount them to `/slackbots` in this application container.
+The app will analyze those files, looking for a specific interface (functions, classes, TBD; similar to how PyTest finds tests, this app finds bots.
+Currently, it expects to find FastAPI endpoints in each file).
 See `./example_slackbots` for inspiration creating your own.

 For each file containing a compliant interface, a new endpoint is created within `slackbotr`, e.g.: for `/slackbots/foo.py`, an endpoint `<HOSTNAME>/foo` will be created.

-Each endpoint expects to be called with an authentication token.
+Each endpoint expects to be called with an authentication token (NOTE: TODO).

 For simple bots that send a message that depends on no inputs, the endpoint requires no data.
 For complex bots that respond to commands in Slack, the endpoint requires standard format JSON data.

 ### Configuration of Slack

 To make a Slackbot work with a Slack Workspace, you must create a Slack "Application".
-This terminology is confusing, but a Slack Application represents the configuration that authorizes (using an authentication token) your Slackbot to interact with your workspace.
+This terminology is confusing, but a Slack Application represents the configuration that authorizes (using an oauth token) your Slackbot to interact with your workspace.

 Install the application to your workspace.
+NOTE: Multiple workspaces are currently not supported!

 #### Scopes